 - This includes information about you that you give to us by filling in forms on our website (or other forms that we ask you to complete), giving us a business card (or similar), or corresponding with us by telephone, post, email or other means.

-- It may include, for example, your name, address, email address, work telephone number, mobile telephone number, information about your business relationship with us, information about you necessary to complete anti-money laundering checks; and information about your professional role, background and interests.
+- It may include, for example, your name, address, email address, work telephone number, mobile telephone number, information about your business relationship with us, information about you necessary to complete anti-money laundering checks in order to comply with requirements relating to anti-money laundering and other legislation applicable to us; and information about your professional role, background and interests.

 - Information that our website and other systems collect about you:

-- If you visit our website it will automatically collect certain information about you and your visit, including the Internet protocol (IP) address used to connect your device to the Internet and other information such as your browser type and version.
+- If you visit our website, it will automatically collect certain information about you and your visit, such as your browser type and version.
+Our website uses Google Analytics (more info here), a web analytics tool provided by Google, Inc. that tracks and reports on the manner in which the website is used to help us to improve it and, with the setting anonymizeIp, guarantees anonymized data collection by masking the last part of your Internet protocol (IP) address.
 We may also collect information about the pages on our site that you visit.
 Our website may also download "cookies" to your device – this is described in our separate cookie statement.
-If you email, telephone, write, or exchange other electronic communications with our employees and other staff members, our information technology systems will record details of those conversations and exchanges, sometimes including their content.

-- Some of our premises have closed circuit TV systems which may record you if you visit our premises, for security and safety purposes.
+- Some of our premises have closed-circuit TV systems which may record you if you visit our premises, for security and safety purposes.

 - Other information: We may also collect some information from other sources.
 For example:

-- We sometimes collect information from other third parties, which can include third party data providers, or from publicly available sources for anti-money-laundering, background checking and similar purposes, to protect our business and to comply with our legal and regulatory obligations.
+- We sometimes collect information from other third parties, which can include third-party data providers, or from publicly available sources for anti-money-laundering, background checking and similar purposes, to protect our business and to comply with our legal and regulatory obligations.

-3. How will we use your information?
+- How will we use your information?

 We may use your information for the following purposes:

-- to personalize and customize your experience with us; conduct research and analysis; and fulfil orders and requests for products, services, or information from you or the organization that you represent;
+- to personalize and customize your experience with us; conduct research and analysis; and fulfil orders and requests for products, services, or information from you or the organization that you represent.

-- to send you marketing communications regarding our products and services;
+- to send you marketing communications regarding our products and services.

-- for ordinary business purposes, including to operate and administer the products and services that we provide to you and any agreements that we may have with you;
+- for ordinary business purposes, including to operate and administer the products and services provided by SS&C in accordance with the terms of any agreements that we may have with our clients.

-- to operate, administer and improve our website and premises and other aspects of the way in which we conduct our operations;
+- to operate, administer and improve our website and premises and other aspects of the way in which we conduct our operations.

-- to protect our business from fraud, money-laundering, breach of confidence, theft of proprietary materials and other financial or business crimes; and
+- to protect our business from fraud, money-laundering, breach of confidence, theft of proprietary materials and other financial or business crimes.

 - to comply with our legal and regulatory obligations, and to bring and defend legal claims where the information is pertinent (including to allow us to pursue available remedies or limit the damages that we may sustain).

 We may from time to time be required to review information about you held in our systems – including the contents of and other information related to your email and other communications with us – for compliance and business-protection purposes as described above.